Wednesday, September 17, 2025

 Pastor Rockey

-I will now be serving Our Redeemer Lutheran in Chugiak, AK, as Vacancy Pastor beginning May 16.
+P.P.S.
+I am now serving Our Redeemer Lutheran in Chugiak, AK, as part-time Vacancy Pastor.

-· MANY OF YOU CONTINUE TO READ THROUGH THE SCRIPTURE WITH ME IN 2024 and 2025 using the “Today’s Light Devotional Bible.”
-On Thursday, May 15, we will finish the book of the prophet, Zephaniah!
-Only two more books (Zechariah and Malachi until the New Testament!
+· MANY CONTINUE TO READ THROUGH THE SCRIPTURE WITH ME IN 2024 and 2025 using the “Today’s Light Devotional Bible.”
+On Tuesday, September 2, we read 1 Corinthians 3 & 4.

 Feel free to contact Pastor Rockey at 907-841-4066 if you have any questions about these readings.
 Or send an e-mail question to jonrock53@mtaonline.net I have recently received questions and comments.
 It is always good to consider our Lord’s love and guidance.
 I will TRY to answer, but some things only God knows!